David-boo/David-Boo.github.io/_posts/2021-01-05-biopython-tutorial-first.markdown

             my_output.write(seq.format("fastq"))
 ```

-Final Thoughts
+#Final Thoughts
-Hope you got an idea of how to use Seq, SeqRecord and SeqIO Biopython functions and will be useful for your research work.
+#Hope you got an idea of how to use Seq, SeqRecord and SeqIO Biopython functions and will be useful for your research work.
-Thank you for reading.
+#Thank you for reading.
 I would love to hear your thoughts.
 Stay tuned for the next part of this article with more usages and Biopython functions.
-Cheers, and stay safe!
+#Cheers, and stay safe!

+---

 1. Running Web BLAST